Bella Vita Staff Update Day 1

 Mike- dive instructor/mate

 Mike is from Newton, Massachusetts, and developed his love for the ocean during summer on Cape Cod as a kid.
 He became scuba certified in Gloucester, MA, where he realized exactly how cold the water in New England could get.
 He graduated from the University of Rhode Island with a B.S. in Marine Biology, during which he got his Rescue certification while studying abroad in Bonaire, and discovered the joy of warm water diving.
 Mike worked as a teacher’s aide in his hometown of Newton for two years after graduating, after which he traveled to Utila, Honduras to get his divemaster and instructor certifications.
 When he is at home, he plays Ultimate frisbee in his free time, as well as canoeing in the Charles River.

 Hannah- dive instructor/mate

 Hannah was born and raised in Oakville, Ontario minutes from Lake Ontario.
 Hannah has always loved the water and was a high performance swimmer for eight years.
 Hannah completed her dive instructor training in Vancouver, British Columbia while attending The University of British Columbia for a Bachelor of Science in Oceanography and Biology.
 This is Hannahs second summer working as a part of the GXG Staff family and is looking forward to the amazing experiences to come this summer.
-In her free time Hannah enjoys training for half marathons, baking, hiking, canoeing, camping, mountain climbing, and spending time outside.
+In her free time, Hannah enjoys training for half marathons, biking, hiking, canoeing, camping, mountain climbing, and spending time outside.
 Hannah has traveled from a very young age, and at 11 was the youngest female to climb Mount Kilimanjaro, then Mount Rainier four years later.